czarandy/czarandy.github.io/_stories/2004-specters-spark.md

 James awoke next to a pile of trash, his head resting on a worn book.

 He was disoriented.
-All he could remember was the beautiful woman, her soft, silken lips---was it a dream?
+All he could remember was the beautiful woman, her soft, silken lips—was it a dream?
 It couldn't have been, it was too real.
 He grabbed the book he was laying on.
 It was filled with flowing handwriting.
 The cover said "Dies Irae" and was signed "Marek".

 Evidence!
 He hadn't been dreaming.

 James looked around; the setting seemed dreamily familiar.
 It reminded him of a region of his peaceful hometown, which he hadn't been to in years.
 He stood up and noticed that there was some commotion coming from down the street.
 Perhaps they had heard of his arrival; had been waiting to see and hear the messiah.

 He walked past dilapidated houses and closed-down stores.
 Surely this was not how he remembered the town of his youth, with its bustling streets and lively neighborhoods.
 Yet it is unmistakably the same place.
-He even remembered how to get to his home---all he had to do was turn at the next intersection.
+He even remembered how to get to his home—all he had to do was turn at the next intersection.

 He saw the crowd, a large one for this small town, gathering around a podium.
-A man was speaking---James assumed he was the mayor.
+A man was speaking—James assumed he was the mayor.
 He was saying something about a recently-arrived treasure, someone whom everyone would want to speak to and meet.
 In short, James decided, it was him.

 Assuming that he would be shortly announced to speak, he started to walk towards the podium.
 As he reached the short steps leading up to it, he heard the mayor announce his name.
 James Beck had never sounded better.